dboddie/Jungle-Journey/README.txt

 Sensing my presence, obscene creatures emerge from the darkness, hungry for prey.
-Only through skill and luck am I able to dispatch them back to their hateful lairs.
-Even though I know the journey from here will be long, the thought of vengeance drives me on as I search for the way back to civilisation.
+Only through skill and luck am I able to dispatch them back into the shadows.
+Even though I know I must journey deeper into this uncharted land to find the way home, the thought of vengeance drives me on.